openstack/ironic-specs/specs/kilo/new-ironic-state-machine.rst

   ENROLL, the only thing Ironic knows about it is that it exists, and Ironic cannot take any further action by itself.
-Once a node has its drivers and the required information for each driver in node.properties, the node can be transitioned to VALIDATING via the validate API call
+Once a node has its drivers and the required information for each driver in node.properties, the node can be transitioned to VERIFYING via the manage API call

-VALIDATING
+VERIFYING
   Ironic will validate that it can manage the node with the drivers and the credentials it has been assigned.
 For drivers that manage power state of the node, this must involve actually going out and